supahero1/diep.io/multibox/README.md

 The script only runs in Tampermonkey.
 Any browser, any operating system.
 Retina displays supported.

-Get the script from [here](https://greasyfork.org/en/scripts/427585-advanced-multibox).
+Get the script from the `mbox.user.js` file in this directory.

 # 2. Improving performance

-To not lag in game (both FPS and ping-wise), it is **strongly recommended** that you use [this](https://greasyfork.org/en/scripts/418966-eval-packet-overrider) and [that](https://greasyfork.org/en/scripts/420008-unlag).
-These scripts will improve the game's performance and will greatly increase the number of tanks you will be able to multibox.
+To not lag in game (both FPS and ping-wise), it is **strongly recommended** that you use [this](https://greasyfork.org/en/scripts/420008-unlag).

-It is worth mentioning diep.io certainly runs best on Chrome (or similar chromium-based browsers like Opera or Brave) and on Windows 10.
+It is worth mentioning diep.io certainly runs best on Chrome (or similar chromium-based browsers like Opera or Brave) and on Windows.
 You will have the most pleasant experience with a good browser and a good system.
 It is **NOT** the script's fault that you experience low frame rates or high ping.

 On most browsers, there is also a super neat trick to improve performance - reduce size of every window besides the master window (the one you will play with) (even down to 1 pixel height, the smaller the better).
 That means if you die you will first need to make the windows bigger so that's a little bit of a risk, but it should greatly increase FPS.